Tooele, Utah: Arts festival

 The Tooele Arts Festival, an annual three-day event, hosts vendors of one-of-a-kind artwork, including paintings, jewelry, ceramics, photographs, and sculptures.
 The event includes live musical entertainment, children's playground equipment and entertainment.
 There is no admission fee for the festival, which is held at a city-owned park west of the city center.
 It began in 1985; for the first several years of its existence the Festival was held near the end of May, but it seemed to coincide with late-spring cold spells, which were disastrous given the Festival's open-air setting.
 Due to this unpredictability, sponsors decided in 1998 to move it to the final weekend of June, although this puts it in direct competition with the much larger Utah Arts Festival, held in Salt Lake City on the same dates.
 The 2011 Tooele Arts Festival was cancelled due to lack of volunteers; this was the first time since 1985 that no arts festival was held in Tooele City.
 The Festival celebrated its 30th anniversary in June 2016.

 County fair

 Until 2000, the annual Tooele County Fair was held during the first week of August at the Tooele County Fairgrounds, inside Tooele City.
 Since that date, it has been held at the Deseret Peak Complex, located in the Tooele Valley midway between Tooele City and Grantsville City.

+In popular culture

+Prison Break season 2 takes place in Tooele where the characters search for D. B. Cooper's stolen money; in the show it is buried under a silo near the fictitious "double K ranch".